 - Nonprescription drugs and medicines (except for insulin).

 If you’re unsure whether a particular medical bill qualifies for the medical expense deduction, consider using an online tax preparation and filing service.
-Credit Karma Tax®, which never charges to help you file your federal and single-state tax returns, can alert you if a medical expense you’ve entered into the software may be deductible.

 How to calculate the medical expense deduction